This is a personal blog about the hardest thing I have been through so far in my life and how it has made me a much more grateful person....

 I'm grateful for my husband as without him, I would not have been as strong.
 He has always been my rock.
 Most of all, I am grateful to be at home again with the most important people to me, all under one roof again.

-Lastly, I want to say I am very grateful to the likers of my page and my new Facebook and blog family.
+Lastly, I want to say I am very grateful to my new Facebook community and blog family.
 You kept those lovely words and wishes rolling in and for that I will always be grateful.
 Thankyou xxx

 Have you ever had something that you can remind yourself with every day, that no matter how shitty life can get - you are a lucky, lucky person?